yugabyte/yugabyte-db/docs/content/preview/develop/multi-cloud/multicloud-setup.md

 type: docs
 ---

 You can create a multi-cloud YugabyteDB universe spanning multiple geographic regions and cloud providers.
-Let us over the various steps involved in setting up such a multi-cloud universe using the `yugabyted` and also with the on-prem provider in [YugabyteDB Anywhere](../../../yugabyte-platform/create-deployments/create-universe-multi-cloud/).
+The following sections describe how to set up a multi-cloud universe using the `yugabyted` utility and also with the on-prem provider in [YugabyteDB Anywhere](../../../yugabyte-platform/create-deployments/create-universe-multi-cloud/).

 ## Topology